libreForms/spec/spec.md

 #### Strong defaults
 This approach places a heavy emphasis on clearly-defined default behavior to serve as gap-fillers when form and field configs are left unspecified.
 This allows for predictable behavior and reduces the business of the form template, but increases the work of implementers to robustly define default behaviors.

-#### Reserved characters
-As discussed above, this approach relies heavily upon the judicious use of reserved characters, typically a leading undescore, to denote aspects of the form that should not be made visible to end users but rather parsed in some other way.
-For this reason, form names should generally not include a leading underscore (so backends can use this notation to mark submissions for deletion), and field names should never include underscores to ensure they are not incorrectly parsed as configs.

 ### Form Fields

 These components correspond to the data that an end-user will submit along with the form.
 Each form field should contain details about the input and output data, while optionally containing further field configuration details.